Table of Contents

 By enabling browser caching and site compression, you can make your site load faster, especially repeat visitors.
 Serving a cached version of your site will reduce server process time for each new query.

-Thus, you must install a useful caching plugin like W3 Total Cache or WP Super Cache if you want to drastically speed up your WordPress website.
-If you’re looking into paid solutions, I recommend you WP Fastest Cache and Wp-Rocket as they come with more plug and play features.
+Thus, you must install a useful caching plugin like W3 Total Cache or WP Super Cache if you want to speed up your WordPress website drastically.
+If you’re looking into paid solutions, I recommend you WP Fastest Cache and Wp-Rocket as they come with more plug-and-play features.
 We’ve tested both here on Monetize.info with excellent results.

-Check our WP Rocket Plugin Review to see exactly how it speeds up your WordPress website.
+Check our WP Rocket Plugin Review to see precisely how it speeds up your WordPress website.

 5. Minify JS and CSS files

 Minifying means removing any extra spaces or unwanted white spaces from your website’s coding.
 By doing this, you can reduce these files’ size, making them lightweight and more comfortable to download, improving the site’s load time and performance.